 CSS Sprite Generator

 Using the sprites method can speed up your page load time by minimising the number of HTTP Requests a users browser has to make to the server.
 It involves consolidating all your little icons and background images into one file, then moving that one image around using the background-position property.

 You could do this manually in Photoshop, or you could get an on-line tool to do it for you.
 CSS Sprite Generator is my favourite of the sprite generators available.
 Simply ZIP up the files you want to sprite, upload them to the tool and it will return one large image and all the relevant CSS background-positions for you to copy / paste into your CSS file.

 It’s particularly useful when it comes to site navigations.
 Having the off, on and hover states all in one background image means the user doesn’t see that ugly flash of unstyled content as hovering over the navigation bar, since all states are loaded when the user first hits the page.

 Are there any others I’m missing?
-Post a reply if there are others you use.
+Leave me a message via the contact form if there are others you use.